 When Red Baron moved to Freiburg fourteen years ago, he was looking for an apartment big enough to get over the loss of a house and garden in Geneva.
 He finally found a place to live of sufficient size in a part of town called Unter-Wiehre.

 The house was built in 1903 and was declared a listed building after the war.
 A contractor had bought the house, redesigned the inside with apartments equipped to modern standards, and sold them to people wanting to make Freiburg their home.
-In this case, the listed entry meant that the developer had to keep the outside of the building untouched except for the new painting but was allowed to fit out the attic that had previously been used as a storage room into an additional apartment, thus making more money.
+In this case, the listed entry meant that the developer had to keep the outside of the building untouched except for the new painting, but was allowed to fit out the attic that had previously been used as a storage room into an additional apartment, thus making more money.

-Red Baron's apartment on Reiterstraße.
-Elisabeth is looking out of the window into leafless trees.
+| Red Baron's apartment on Reiterstraße.
+Elisabeth is looking out of the window at leafless trees.
 It was the beginning of March 2001. |

 No comments: